Which Of The Following Is Not A Function Of Kidneys

 7. Acid-Base Balance Regulation:

 The kidneys are vital in maintaining the body's acid-base balance, a process known as acid-base homeostasis.
 They excrete excess hydrogen ions (H+), helping to prevent acidosis (a dangerously low blood pH).
-Conversely, they can reabsorb bicarbonate ions (HCO3-), which help to buffer against alkalosis (a dangerously high blood pH).
-This intricate regulation is essential for the proper function of enzymes and other proteins within the body.
+On the flip side, conversely, they can reabsorb bicarbonate ions (HCO3-), which help to buffer against alkalosis (a dangerously high blood pH).
+This detailed regulation is essential for the proper function of enzymes and other proteins within the body.

 What the Kidneys DO NOT Do: Dispelling Myths